Facing Fear with Self-Inquiry: A Yogic Perspective

 One of my earliest teachers was my own body.

 More recently, I found myself facing a different kind of fear.
-I was considering something that felt like a big leap: training as a life coach after so many years of being a yoga teacher and Ayurveda consultant.
-I was afraid—afraid to make the wrong decision, afraid to lose the authenticity I had built over decades.
+I was considering a leap in my services: training as a life coach after years of teaching yoga and consulting in nutrition and wellness.
+I was afraid to make the wrong decision, afraid to lose the authenticity I had built over decades.
 Yoga had been my companion for 27 years; would becoming a coach mean turning my back on that path?

-Self-study can be supported with journaling, meditating, studying spiritual texts, but also therapy, coaching, or talking with a friend.
+Self-study can be supported through various methods, including journaling, meditation, studying spiritual texts, therapy, coaching, or simply talking with a friend.

 Self-Inquiry Prompts for You

-If journaling helps you reflect, here are some gentle prompts:
+If journaling helps you reflect, here are some prompts:

 What is this fear really about?